Yellow-lored Tody-flycatcher (Todirostrum poliocephalum)

 (aka Grey-headed Tody-flycatcher)

-Yellow-lored Tody-flycatcher, Garuva, Santa Catarina, Brazil, July 2001 - click for larger image Garuva, Santa Catarina, Brazil
+Yellow-lored Tody-flycatcher, Camacan, Bahia, Brazil, November 2008 - click for larger image Brazil

 It is found in shrubby vegetation at forest borders, clearings and in gardens.

-It is similar to the Common Tody-flycatcher (Todirostrum cinereum) but has a conspicuous yellow stripe above the lores, a more orange eye, a more olive back and an olive-yellow tail rather than black with white tips.
+Though similar to the Common Tody-flycatcher Todirostrum cinereum it has a conspicuous yellow stripe above the lores, a more orange eye, a more olive back and an olive-yellow tail rather than black with white tips.

 Previous Page Back to Index Next Page